Greek resistance: Establishment of "Free Greece"

 Nevertheless, constant attacks and acts of sabotage followed against the Italians, such as the Battle of Fardykampos, resulting in the capture of several hundred Italian soldiers and significant amounts of equipment.
 By the late spring of 1943, the Italians were forced to withdraw from several areas.
 The towns of Karditsa, Grevena, Trikkala, Metsovon and others were liberated by July.
 The Axis forces and their collaborators remained in control only of the main towns and the connecting roads, with the interior left to the andartes.
-This was "Free Greece", stretching from the Ionian Sea to the Aegean and from the borders of the German zone in Macedonia to Boeotia, a territory of 30,000 km^{2} and 750,000 inhabitants.
+This was "Free Greece", stretching from the Ionian Sea to the Aegean Sea and from the borders of the German zone in Macedonia to Boeotia, a territory of 30,000 km^{2} and 750,000 inhabitants.

 Italian collapse and German takeover

 By this time (July 1943), the overall strength of the andartes was around 20–30,000, with most belonging to the ELAS, newly under the command of General Stefanos Sarafis.
 EDES was limited in operations to Epirus, and EKKA operated in a small area in Central Greece.
 The Italian capitulation in September 1943 provided a windfall for the Resistance, as the Italian Army in many places simply disintegrated.
 Most Italian troops were swiftly disarmed and interned by the Germans, but on Cephalonia the Acqui Division (comprising 11,700 men) resisted for about a week (Greek ELAS partisans joining them) before being forced to surrender.
 Subsequently 5000 of them were summarily executed.
 Another 3,000 perished when the ships Sinfra, Mario Roselli and Ardena, that were carrying them to mainland Greece, were sunk by Allied air raids and sea mines in the Adriatic.
 In many other places significant amounts of Italian weaponry and equipment, as well as men, fell into the hands of the Resistance.
 The most spectacular case was that of the Pinerolo division and the Lancieri di Aosta Cavalry Regiment, which went completely over to the EAMite andartes.